lidiamayor/MachineLearning-project/README.md

 - **data/**: Contains the original dataset.
 - **images/**: Folder containing images used in the README for data visualization and model results.
-- **functions.py**: File with custom functions for data cleaning, visualization, and model evaluation.
+- **lib/functions.py**: File with custom functions for data cleaning, visualization, and model evaluation.
-- **notebook.ipynb**: Jupyter notebook showcasing the entire workflow, from data exploration to model analysis, class balancing, and final model evaluation.
+- **notebook/machinelearning.ipynb**: Jupyter notebook showcasing the entire workflow, from data exploration to model analysis, class balancing, and final model evaluation.
+- **model/stroke_model.pkl**: Serialized trained model used by the Streamlit app for making predictions.
 - **app.py**: Streamlit application that allows users to input data and receive stroke predictions based on the trained model.
-- **stroke_model.pkl**: Serialized trained model used by the Streamlit app for making predictions.
 - **requirements.txt**: File containing the necessary dependencies to run the Streamlit app and the project.
 - **README.md**: File containing the project description and instructions on how to run it.